hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 exec-once = copyq --start-server
 ```

-If your `copyq`'s main window cannot close/hide properly, try to enable its
+If the main window of `copyq` cannot close/hide properly, try to enable its
-"Hide main window" option in Layout configuration tab in Preferences dialog.
+"Hide main window" option in the Layout configuration tab in the Preferences dialog.

 ## cliphist